Even a Replica Can Fall in Love: Anime

 An anime television series adaptation was announced during the "Dengeki Bunko Winter Festival 2025" livestream event on February 16, 2025.
-The series will be produced by Voil and directed by Ryuichi Kimura, with Tomoko Shinozuka handling series composition and writing scripts alongside Misaki Morie, and Eiji Abiko designing the characters.
-It is set to premiere in 2026.
+The series will be produced by Voil and directed by Ryuichi Kimura, with Tomoko Shinozuka handling series composition and writing scripts alongside Misaki Morie, Eiji Abiko designing the characters, and Kanako Hara composing the music.
+It was broadcast from April 7 to June 30, 2026, on AT-X and other networks.
+The opening theme song, "Refrain", is performed by Shytaupe, and the ending theme song, "Awa", is performed by Asmi.
+Crunchyroll has streamed the series.